 YOU CAN CHANGE YOUR MIND

-Participation in the ABMDR is voluntary and you may withdraw at any time.
+Joining the donor pool is voluntary and you may withdraw at any time.
 Deciding to donate your stem cells is an important decision.
 There are many reasons why you may decline, such as poor health, the time involved or concern about the risks.
 There is however a ‘point of no return’ for the patient.
 About a week before the actual donation, the patient’s own bone marrow is destroyed in preparation for receiving the donated stem cells.
 At this point the patient will die unless healthy bone marrow is transplanted.
 It is therefore very important that you let us know well before this ‘point of no return’ if you have any concerns regarding donation.

 COLLECTION OF YOUR BONE MARROW/ BLOOD STEM CELLS